Extending partial isometries of generalized metric spaces: Abstract

 \section{Abstract}

 We consider generalized metric spaces taking distances in an arbitrary ordered commutative monoid, and investigate when a class $\cK$ of finite generalized metric spaces satisfies the Hrushovski extension property: for any $A\in\cK$ there is some $B\in\cK$ such that $A$ is a subspace of $B$ and any partial isometry of $A$ extends to a total isometry of $B$.
-Our main result is the Hrushovski property for the class of finite generalized metric spaces over a semi-archimedean monoid $\cR$.
-When $\cR$ is also countable, this can be used to show that the isometry group of the Urysohn space over $\cR$ has ample generics.
-Finally, we prove the Hrushovski property for classes of integer distance metric spaces omitting triangles of uniformly bounded odd perimeter.
+We prove the Hrushovski property for the class of finite generalized metric spaces over a semi-archimedean monoid $\cR$.
+When $\cR$ is also countable, we use this to show that the isometry group of the Urysohn space over $\cR$ has ample generics.
+Finally, we prove the Hrushovski property for classes of integer distance metric spaces omitting metric triangles of uniformly bounded odd perimeter.
 As a corollary, given odd $n\geq 3$, we obtain ample generics for the automorphism group of the universal, existentially closed graph omitting cycles of odd length bounded by $n$.